philipbl/SpeakerCast/README.md

 talk_feed -s "Jeffrey R. Holland"
 ```

+This will create a file (by default, `feed.rss`) that is a RSS feed to the audio files all the talks given by Jeffery R. Holland.
+This feed can be used like a podcast and added to any podcast managing app.

-There are many more arguments that can be used to customize the feed, such as:
+There are many more arguments that can be used to customize the output of the feed, such as:
 - start year
 - end year
 - create audio feed (default)